A top Russian diplomat warned the U.S. in July 2022 against proceeding with efforts to bring the country before an international war court.

 He also seemed to issue a veiled threat by suggesting that attempts to punish a country with the biggest nuclear capabilities create a threat to the existence of mankind.

-Why It Matters: Russia commenced unilateral aggression on Ukraine in late February and the war has since raged unabated.
-Recently, Russia claimed to have taken possession of the Luhansk region and has reportedly made strong inroads into Donetsk, all in eastern Ukraine.
+Why It Matters: Russia commenced unilateral aggression on Ukraine almost a year ago, in February 2022, and the war has since raged unabated.